renu5555/API-for-Weather-Forecast/README.md

 ## Getting Started

-1.Install the required libraries.
+1.Get your OpenWeatherMap API key.
+You can obtain it by signing up here.

-2.Get your OpenWeatherMap API key.
+2.Run the application.
-3.Run the application.
+python app.py
-4.Open Postman and create a new request to http: //127.0.0.1:5000/weather with the GET method.
+3.Open Postman and create a new request to http://127.0.0.1:5000/weather with the GET method.

-5.Add a query param location with the value being the city and state (eg: Bengaluru, KA).
+4.Add a query param location with the value being the city and state (e.g., Bengaluru, KA).

-6.Submit the request and verify the response.
+5.Submit the request and verify the response.

-**Note: Comparing it with OpenWeatherMap will help you determine whether this returned data is correct.
+Note: Comparing it with OpenWeatherMap will help you determine whether this returned data is correct.

 ## Detailed Explanation